 How to Stream FIFA World Cup 2026 on Dentsu Inc. Without Cable

 Dentsu Inc. can still matter for cord-cutters, but only if the downstream route supports browser or app access.
-The main work is identifying the consumer-facing path and testing that route early.
+The main work is identifying the real public viewing path and testing it early.

 Dentsu's own announcement points directly to digital streaming services for all 104 matches, with DAZN remaining the clearest streaming route in the Japanese market.